fqantonio/aqua/JOURNAL.md

 7. Clean with a sponge;
 8. Apply epoxi primer with the paint roller: after preparing we have two hours to apply it;
 9. Wait 2 days;
-10. Apply yellow enamel paint (polyurethane plus acrylate) with the roller and the brush: stirr well before mixing; make half and then the rest if needed: after two hours the rest is not reusable: clean the brush with thinner and throw away the rolls;
+10. Apply yellow enamel paint (polyurethane plus acrylate) with the roller and the brush: stir well before mixing; make half and then the rest if needed: after two hours the rest is not reusable: clean the brush with thinner and throw away the rolls;
 11. Wait two days;
 12. Repaint if needed;
 13. Mount the structure, flag, lights, eletronic and eletrical parts;